codeyard/riversurf-angular/README.md

 ## Documentation

-The detailed documentation can be found in our [Wiki](https://gitlab.ti.bfh.ch/aligmara/riversurf-angular/-/wikis/home).
+The detailed documentation can be found in our [Wiki](https://gitlab.ti.bfh.ch/aligmara/riversurf-angular/-/wikis/home) or in [PDF-Format](https://github.com/codeyard/riversurf-angular/blob/develop/export_wiki_riversurf.pdf).